andrenq/java_apps/README.md

 - JDBC -
 - Twitter -

-# Grep
+# Grep java app
 ### Getting Started
 For the grep app no instalations are required.
-All you need is to execute the code .
+All you need is to execute the code.
+The code is divided into three files:

+ - List item

 ### Usage

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTQ4ODc3OThdfQ==
+eyJoaXN0b3J5IjpbLTIyNzcxNzI4M119
 -->